bidinzky/FHV_DM/Readme.md

 This is our Project in Datamanagement!

-Contributors are: Lukas, Jna, Vanessa, Stefan
+Contributors are: Lukas, Jana, Vanessa, Stefan